 others images existing on website.
 This is unlocking a creativity in me that I'm excited to explore.

-I'm coming to the end of my self-described "beginners' stage and I'm testing that I can apply my knowledge and
+Six months after I started in earnest, I'm coming to the end of my self-described "beginners' stage and I'm testing that I can apply my knowledge and

 finding some gaps.
 Overall, my emotional state is excited: I feel encouraged that I'm learning because I know now